Inhale Me Not: Getting Rid of Asthma

 However, the issues do not stop there.
 Chinese Medicine also says that the kidney system plays a major role in Asthma conditions.
 The kidneys, when healthy, provide support and essential nourishment to the lungs to keep them functioning properly.
 However, when the kidneys are impaired or not functioning optimally, this can give rise to lung conditions including Asthma.
 This is why in Chinese Medicine, treating the kidney organ system is just as important as treating the lung organ system when addressing Asthma.

-Acupuncture, Chinese Herbs, Cupping, Qi Gong breathing exercises and Chinese food therapy combined do wonders to reinforce, strengthen and balance out the lung and the kidney systems.
+Acupuncture, Chinese Herbs, Cupping, Qi Gong breathing exercises and Chinese food therapy combined do wonders towards reinforcing, strengthening and balancing out the lung and the kidney systems.
 These help to reduce and even prevent the bronchial tubes from being inflamed and asthmatic symptoms from occurring.
 Just like me, many asthmatic sufferers have been able to end their asthmatic attacks once and for all.

 Before you try these, it is always best to consult with your personal physician about your respective Asthma condition in order to determine if such preventative measures will be safe for you to practice.